🧠 Crack Google Interview: Can you spot the longest unique substring?

 Time and space complexity

-, where n is the length of the string.
+Time complexity is O(n), where n is the length of the string.
 We traverse the string once.
-Dictionary operations for insertions and lookups are average-case O(1)
+Dictionary operations for insertions and lookups are average-case O(1).

 Invite a friend & score a $50 voucher! 🎉